 Certain Afghan and Ukrainian Parolees Are Employment Authorized Incident to Parole

-- Employees whose unexpired Form I-94, Arrival-Departure Record, contains a class of admission of DT issued between February 24, 2022, and September 30, 2023, and indicates Ukraine as the country of citizenship on the document, may present it as an acceptable List A receipt that temporarily shows identity and work authorization for Form I-9.
+- Ukrainian parolees whose unexpired Form I-94 contains a class of admission of “DT” issued between Feb.
+24, 2022, and Sept.
+30, 2023, and indicates Ukraine as the country of citizenship on the document.

 For these parolees, their unexpired Form I-94 is an acceptable receipt they may present to their employer to show their identity and employment authorization for for the purposes of Form I-9, Employment Eligibility Verification.
 The receipt satisfies the Form I-9 requirement for 90 days from the date of hire (or in the case of reverification, the date employment authorization expires).
 Individuals who received a Form I-94 when they entered the United States should visit U.S. Customs and Border Protection’s Form I-94 page to view and print a copy of their Form I-94.
 If you do not have a passport, you can use your A-Number to retrieve your Form I-94 online at the site above by choosing “Get Most Recent I-94.”
 Enter your A-Number in the Document Number field and enter your country of citizenship or “USA” in the Country of Citizenship field.

 After the 90-day period, parolees must present an EAD or unrestricted Social Security card and acceptable List B identity document from the Form I-9 Lists of Acceptable Documents (such as a state-issued driver’s license or identification card).
 Ukrainian and Afghan parolees must still file a Form I-765 to receive a physical EAD.
 USCIS will provide additional guidance for employers about completion of Form I-9, Employment Eligibility Verification.